mike-allison/angular-tablescroll/README.md

 # angular-tablescroll
-A powerful angular table attribute directive that automates scrolling and fixed headers and footers.
+A powerful Angular 1.x table attribute directive that automates scrolling and fixed headers and footers.

-By default it will size a table to it's parent container, fix the position of the header and footer, add horizontal and vertical scrolling as needed, and resize reactively to window resize events.
+By default it will size a table to its parent container, fix the position of the header and footer, add horizontal and vertical scrolling as needed, and resize reactively to window resize events.

 ## Homepage & Demo
 http://mikeallisononline.com/Projects/angularTablescroll